auth0/docs/articles/architecture-scenarios/business/b2c.md

 Usually eCommerce or SAAS applications which have end users (consumers) as customers and the application typically used OpenID Connect as a protocol to communicate with Auth0.

-Users are created and stored with a Database connection (username/password) which they can then later use to log in, or alternatively users can use a social connection such as Facebook, Twitter, Google, etc to log in.
+Users are created and stored with a Database connection (username/password) which they can then later use to log in, or alternatively users can use a social connection such as Facebook, Twitter, Google, and so on to log in.
 Passwordless connections are also common with B2C.

 ## Read More